MahnazTD/mahnaztd.github.io/mixing-terms.md

 permalink: /mixing-terms/
 author_profile: false
 ---
-I’ve always been fascinated by how language can *mix ideas from different worlds* —
-especially where science and creativity meet.
+I’ve always been fascinated by how language can *mix ideas from different worlds*, especially where science and creativity meet.
 This page gathers a few of the **hybrid linguistic concepts** I have coined and explored in my research.

 ---